21TORR/docs-old/docs/index.rst

 These are the docs for all 21TORR internal libraries and tools.

+:doc:`atlantis/index`
+    A SCSS mixin library, that provides different mixins and helpers, commonly used when building layouts.

+:doc:`dune/index`
+    A JS library, that provides helper functions for the most common tools.

+:doc:`feature-flags/index`
+    Bundle for handling feature flags.

 :doc:`firefly/index`
     A build tool to build JS + SCSS applications.

-:doc:`dune/index`
-    A JS library, that provides helper functions for the most common tools.

-:doc:`atlantis/index`
-    A SCSS mixin library, that provides different mixins and helpers, commonly used when building layouts.

 :doc:`umbrella/index`
     A template preview system, to ease building and maintaining templates.